Precision surface machining manufacturer uses Solid Edge to considerably reduce delivery time

 The designer was impressed by the easy operation, so he modeled additional components.
 He was able to figure out the software without training.
 Within a short period of time, he was convinced that Solid Edge would bring significant improvements to the company’s design process.

 “At the time, only the very best was good enough, so right away my boss was open to the suggestion to introduce a new CAD system,” says Müller.
-Today 28 licenses are in use at Wolfach, with another seven at North Kingstown.
-In addition, the company has three licenses for Solid Edge XpresRoute, the module for designing pipelines, and one license for Solid Edge Simulation FEM, an integrated calculation solution that is available for all the designers.
+Today 32 licenses are in use at Wolfach, with another five at North Kingstown.
+In addition, the company has fifteen licenses for Solid Edge XpresRoute, the module for designing pipelines and thirty-three licenses for Solid Edge Simulation FEM, an integrated calculation solution that is available for all the designers.

-Together with Siemens Digital Industries Software solution partner ISAP AG, an ideal hardware was determined in connection with the current upgrade during intensive testing; the high-performance workstations are equipped with high-class Intel® CORE® i7 dual-core processors.
+Together with Siemens Digital Industries Software solution partner ISAP AG, an ideal hardware was determined in connection with the current upgrade during intensive testing; the high-performance workstations are equipped with high- water-cooled 13th Generation Intel® Core™ i9 processors.

 Many years of extensive CAD use